 If you are new to Medicare, you may be wondering the same thing.

-A Medicare Supplement, also known as Medigap Plan, is optional coverage you can buy in addition to Medicare to help minimize your out-of-pocket medical expenses.
+A Medicare Supplement, also known as Medigap Plan, is optional coverage you can buy in addition to Original Medicare to help minimize your out-of-pocket medical expenses.
 Medicare Supplements follow the same rules and laws that are standardized by the government, meaning the benefits from one company are the same as another.
 Medicare Supplements help pay for deductibles, copays, and coinsurance.
 There are 10 Supplements to choose from.

 Being on Medicare, you’ll need to decide if a Medicare Supplement is a good fit for you and your situation.